It’s a conundrum faced by vacationers all over the world: how do you stay fit while on vacation?

 3. Know Your Meal

 It is rarely wise to eat something you cannot identify, although often it is quite tasty.
 When picking a meal, make sure you know a little something about the ingredients.
-This is wise for two reasons: you don’t know if you might be allergic, and you don’t know if it is healthy food to stay fit that might sit in you like a lead weight, ruining your routine and your trip.
+This is wise for two reasons: you don’t know if you might be allergic, and you may not know if it is a healthy food option or something that might sit in you like a lead weight, ruining your routine and your trip.

 Often, vacation destinations have buffet-style eating available, and while a fun option, it’s important that you make good choices.
 Some tips for dealing specifically with buffet’s are to take a little of everything you want (so you don’t fill up on one or two things), choose mostly healthy options, and stop yourself when you begin to feel full.
 You don’t want to make yourself sick just to “get your money’s worth.”